adminteractive/adm-project/README.md

    of a [three-way merge tool such as kdiff3](http://www.gitshah.com/2010/12/how-to-setup-kdiff-as-diff-tool-for-git.html).
 This setup is not necessary if your changes are simple; keeping all of your modifications at the beginning or end of the file is a good strategy to keep merges easy.

+## Common problems

+**Update failed (The .git directory is missing from [path], see https://getcomposer.org/commit-deps for more information)**

+This is normal when the dependency is installed through git (.git directories are removed by default; dev dependencies usually come through git).
+Composer should offer an option to reinstall the package, so just agree with that.